themesberg/flowbite-svelte/src/routes/components/gallery.md

 Use this component to show a collection of images inside a gallery.

-Number of rows in the gallery is set by passing the `grid-col-{n}` Tailwind class (including the reactive prefix).
+Number of rows in the gallery is set by passing the `grid-cols-{n}` Tailwind class (including the reactive prefix).
 Spacing between images is set by `gap-{n}` class.
-If you don't set them it behaves like `grid-col-1` and `gap: inherit`.
+If you don't set them it behaves like `grid-cols-1` and `gap: inherit`.

 Example below show a gallery with three pictures on a row.